mmgrt/bitnami-openldap-arm64/README.md

 ```

-Read through the displayed options and take a note of what you need for your installation, for example, if you want to enable argon2 auth with `libsodium` as library, then you need to pass `--enable-argon2 --with-argon2=libsodium` to the `configure` script.
+Read through the displayed options and take a note of what you need for your installation.

+For example, if you want to enable argon2 auth with `libsodium` as library, then you need to pass `--enable-argon2 --with-argon2=libsodium` to the `configure` script.

 > Play around with `configure` and see if your args are correct by using the `--no-create` arg.. when added, the `configure` will just check against your system and displays errors without writing any config/ cache files.

 #### Some important args MUST pass to `configure`: